Mid-Hudson Bridge, Poughkeepsie, New York

 Trend 4.
 Continued growth in e-commerce

 The growth in e-commerce (described in detail under Freight Trends) means that local delivery trips are replacing some personal retail trips – but traffic on our roads is not decreasing: e-commerce tends to create more total trips, as well as more congestion and more pollution (though the industry is gradually shifting to electric vehicles).
 More truck traffic between warehouses/distribution centers and homes/businesses also increases wear and tear on our roads.
-E-commerce has grown in Dutchess during the COVID pandemic, and we expect it to keep growing.
+E-commerce has grown in Dutchess, and we expect it to keep growing.
 This means that we will need to work with freight operators and communities to find ways to accommodate e-commerce.

 Trend 5.
 Companies retrofitting existing spaces and relocating into infill sites